Arts Take the Main Stage in Glasgow, KY

 The Arts Guild and 212 On the Main

-The Arts Guild got its start in 2005, created by Ann Stewart, then tourism director for the chamber, and Betty Brogan, chair of its art committee.
-They began by hanging original works at the chamber itself.
+The Arts Guild got its start in 2005, created by Ann Stewart, tourism director for the chamber, and Betty Brogan, chair of its art committee.
+They began by hanging original works at the chamber office.
 In 2009, they established formally as the Arts Guild, and by 2012 they began showing works in the local library and the Fine Arts Bistro downtown.
-When the bistro was transformed into a cupcake shop, local businessman Larry Jewell leased the guild two rooms in an adjacent building.
+When the bistro was transformed into a cupcake shop, local businessman Larry Jewell leased the guild two spaces in a nearby building.
 They brainstormed, renovated, and in September 2013 opened the doors of 212 On the Main gallery.

 “The gallery was very much needed," says painter Sally Puntel, known for her horse and animal-themed works.
 "Glasgow was known as a sleepy, farming community, and this really broadened the county’s horizons.
 So many people come in, take time to look, and while it’s great to sell, it’s also wonderful to hear ‘Oh, I really like that!’ as people, especially children, look around and experience it.”